AakashVelusamy/assembly-votewise/README.md

 - **Kabilan S** (23PT14)

 ## Overview
-This project implements an interactive **Voting System** that allows users to cast votes for multiple candidates and display results efficiently.
+This project implements an interactive voting application that allows users to cast votes for multiple candidates and display results efficiently.
 Inspired by real-world voting processes, the system offers an easy-to-use interface for managing votes and calculating results.

 ## Key Features
 - **Voting Process**